Advertiser Disclosure

 Conclusion on Robo-Advisor Fees

-Fees are only a part of the factors you should consider when choosing a robo-advisor.
-Other factors you should consider are their investment strategies, performance over time, access to free financial advice, and more.
+Fees are only one of the factors you should consider when choosing a robo-advisor.
+You should also consider their investment strategies, performance over time, access to free financial advice, and more.

 Note that past performance is not always an indicator of the future returns you may realize in your portfolio.